Great auricular nerve: Branches

-The posterior branch (ramus posterior; mastoid branch) innervates the skin over the mastoid process, on the back of the auricle (save for its upper part), of the lobule, and of the lower part of the concha.
+The posterior branch (or mastoid branch) innervates the skin over the mastoid process, on the back of the auricle (save for its upper part), of the lobule, and of the lower part of the concha.

 The posterior branch communicates with the lesser occipital nerve, the auricular branch of the vagus, and the posterior auricular branch of the facial.

 Distribution

-The great auricular nerve is distributed to the skin of the face over the parotid gland (anterior branch), skin over the mastoid process (posterior branch), and parts of the auricle (posterior branch).
+The great auricular nerve is distributed to the skin of the face over the angle of the mandible and parotid gland (via anterior branch), skin over of the mastoid region (i.e. skin over the mastoid process) (via posterior branch), parts of the auricle (posterior branch), and the parotid gland and parotid fascia.

 Clinical significance

 The great auricular nerve may be damaged during surgery on the parotid gland, reducing sensation to the face.

 Pain resulting from parotitis is caused by an impingement on the great auricular nerve.

 The intermingling of the great auricular nerve and the facial nerve (CN VII) is thought to be responsible for the pathogenesis of Frey's syndrome following parotidectomy.